Texting while driving crash caught on camera

 Eyewitness dash cam captures moment of texting while driving crash

 No one was injured in the accident.
-The local police department shared the footage as a warning to not text and drive.
+The local police department in Massachusetts shared the footage as a warning to not text and drive.

 -